 In a city accustomed to spectacle, this was a tragedy without an audience—a disaster that transcended celebrity and wealth, striking at the heart of what it means to call Los Angeles home.
 The flames didn’t care about status or fame, only fuel, and the city provided it in abundance.

-The apocalypse had arrived, and for those who survived, the question wasn’t just how to rebuild but how to live with the memory of a night when the city burned and no one was spared.
+The apocalypse had arrived, and for those who survived, the question wasn’t just how to rebuild but how to live with the memory of days and nights when the city burned and no one was spared.

 “Heartbreaking, devastating, beyond belief., Everything is gone,” longtime Pacific Palisades resident Maria Shriver wrote on Instagram.